AdobeDocs/express-add-ons-docs/src/pages/guides/getting_started/tut.md

 }
 ```

-If you're wondering about `script/shapeUtils.js`, it is an auxiliary file containing private code consumed by `script.js` that doesn't need to be exposed to the iFrame.
+If you're wondering about `script/shapeUtils.js`, it is an auxiliary file containing private code consumed by `script.js` that doesn't need to be exposed to the iFrame in this specific project.
 The code of the blank template is as follows.
 Please use the iFrame and Document API tabs to switch between the two domains and find a dropdown in the top-right corner to select which file to show.<span id="code-start"></span>

 <!-- Code below -->
 <CodeBlock slots="heading, code" repeat="4" languages="index.html, index.js, code.js, shapeUtils.js"/>